terraform-google-modules/terraform-example-foundation/0-bootstrap/modules/jenkins/README.md

 ### Infrastructure

- - *Jenkins Master*: You need a Jenkins Master.
+ - **Jenkins Master**: You need a Jenkins Master.
 Please note this module does not include an option to create a Jenkins Master.
 To deploy a Jenkins Master, you should follow one of the available user guides about [Jenkins in GCP](https://cloud.google.com/jenkins).
 If you don't have a Jenkins implementation and don't want one, then we recommend you to use the Cloud Build module instead of this Jenkins module.

- - *VPN Connectivity with on-prem*: Please add VPN connectivity manually by following our user guide about [how to deploy a VPN tunnel in GCP](https://cloud.google.com/network-connectivity/docs/vpn/how-to).
+ - **VPN Connectivity with on-prem**: Once you run this module and your Jenkins Agent is created in the CICD project in GCP, please add VPN connectivity manually by following our user guide about [how to deploy a VPN tunnel in GCP](https://cloud.google.com/network-connectivity/docs/vpn/how-to).
 This VPN configuration is necessary to allow communication between the Jenkins Master (on prem or in a cloud environment) with the Jenkins Agent in the CICD project.
+The reason why you add this connection manually is because you need to keep the VPN secret away from any configuration file, such as the Terraform state.

 ### Permissions